Robert Louis Stevenson: Death

-On 3 December 1894 Stevenson was talking to his wife and straining to open a bottle of wine when he suddenly exclaimed, "What's that?", then asked his wife, "Does my face look strange?", and collapsed.
+On 3 December 1894, while resting at his home in Vailima, Stevenson was talking to his wife and straining to open a bottle of wine when he suddenly exclaimed, "What's that?", then asked his wife, "Does my face look strange?", and collapsed.
 (Some sources have stated that he was, instead, attempting to make mayonnaise when he collapsed.)
 He died within a few hours, at the age of 44, possibly as the result of a brain haemorrhage.
 According to research published in 2000, Stevenson might have suffered from hereditary haemorrhagic telangiectasia (Osler-Rendu-Weber Syndrome).
 This would explain his chronic respiratory complaints, recurrent episodes of pulmonary haemorrhage, and his early death.
 It might also explain his mother's hitherto unreported but apparent stroke, at age 38 years.

 After his death, the Samoans insisted on surrounding his body with a watch-guard during the night and on bearing him on their shoulders to nearby Mount Vaea, where they buried him on a spot overlooking the sea on land donated by British Acting Vice Consul Thomas Trood.
 Based on Stevenson's poem "Requiem", the following epitaph is inscribed on his tomb: